 When the first custom tool is installed, the Zip Archive section appears on the page.
 In this section, you can see all the tool usages, remove the tool, or install a new one.

-Once downloaded, the tools are stored on an agent so builds don't spend time on downloading them again.
+An agent downloads a tool before starting the first build which requires it.
+Once downloaded, the tool is stored on the agent so builds don't spend time on downloading it again.

 To check that the tool appears on the agent, look for

 teamcity.tool.<installed_tool_ID> in configuration parameters reported by the agent in the TeamCity web UI.

 If you delete a tool in the TeamCity web UI, each agent that have this tool installed will detect this, delete own copy of the tool, and restart.